ShubhamRRana/WaterTankerAppv1/SUPABASE_MIGRATION_PLAN.md

 ## Row Level Security (RLS) Policies Summary

 ### Users Table
-- Users can view and update their own profile
+- Users can view, insert, and update their own profile
+- Users can insert their own profile during registration (verified via `can_insert_user_profile` function)
 - Admins can view all users

 ### User Roles Table
-- Users can view their own roles
+- Users can view and insert their own roles
+- Users can insert their own roles during registration
 - Admins can view all user roles

 ### Customers Table